 Search engine evaluation isn’t a particularly invigorating job.
 You receive materials that tell you how results should be ranked and then are given tasks – web searches – to rate.
 This means you’ll be spending hours on your computer browsing and ranking results that, more often than not, aren’t that interesting.

 The pay isn’t great and the hours can be wonky (sometimes there’s a lot to do, and sometimes nothing) but the barrier to entry is low.
-There are three major online companies that offer these jobs - Butler Hill, Leapforce and Lionbridge.
-All you need to do is apply online if there are openings available.
+There are three major online companies that offer these jobs - Leapforce and .
+All you need to do is apply online if there are openings available.,

 Most customer service jobs still take place in giant call centers, but about five years ago some companies came up with a bright idea.
 Why even bother with the call center?
 Now that people can use VOIP for phone calls it’s feasible for an employee or contractor to take calls from a home office.